 The Momentum oscillator is highly regarded for the accuracy of the signals provided, and it is one indicator that incorporates the most important thing in trading: price action.
 Price action tells much about the future direction of the market, and the Momentum oscillator is the ideal tool to use.

-Such an oscillator is to be found on the same Insert/Indicators/Oscillators tabs on the MetaTrader 4 trading platform, like any other oscillator, but its interpretation is a bit different.
-In a way, it is resembling all oscillators as divergences can be traded as well, but in some other ways, it is looking like the CCI (Commodity Channel Index).
+Such an oscillator is to be found on the same Insert/Indicators/Oscillators tabs on the MetaTrader 4 trading platform as any other oscillator, but its interpretation is a bit different.
+In a way, it resembles all oscillators, as divergences can be traded as well, but in some other ways, it looks more like the CCI (Commodity Channel Index).

 Momentum has only positive levels and, while not on the standard settings, the 100 level is key for correct interpretation of it.
 Everything should be related to the 100 level, starting with the overbought and oversold levels and ending with divergences the market will make.